gurleensethi/yurl/docs/index.md

 1. Capture the `authToken` from response.
 Here we are using `jsonpath` to parse the json body response.
 2. Defining a list of requests to pre-run before executing this request.
-3. Using the "exported" `auth` from **Login** request.
+3. Using the "exported" `authToken` from **Login** request.
 All the exported variables from a pre-request are automatically available for use.